Arrecife City Guide

 Quick facts

-• Lanzarote's capital since 1852, evolved from a small fishing village into a hub.
+• Lanzarote’s capital since 1852, originally functioning as a small, quiet fishing port.

 🏛️